Most of these symptoms disappear within a few weeks but in some cases they don’t and in many cases repeated concussions occur much easier.

 We have seen patient after patient with this type of injury respond fantastically when the upper neck is properly re-aligned.
 Even if you don’t suffer significant post-concussion symptoms it is imperative that the upper neck be assessed as long term damage can take years to manifest symptomatically.

-Dr. Bales is also now certified in the Shift Concussion Management Program.
+Dr. Bales is a trained provider of the Shift Concussion Management Program.
 This program utilizes neurocognitive baseline testing using the ImPACT test, concussion management and rehabilitation strategies, and physical exertion testing for safe return to play.
 For more information on this program or inquiries about baseline testing for your league, team, or individual contact us at 705-434-0372 or visit www.shiftconcussion.ca